 Monarda bradburiana, ‘Eastern beebalm’

-This perennial variety has a lower cushion of rich green foliage, with lightly-toothed edges along oval leaves.
+This perennial variety of bee balm has a lower cushion of rich green foliage, with lightly-toothed edges along oval leaves.
 Rising above, the flower stems tinge towards purple, and culminate in a lavender to light purple flower.
-The flowers produce large amounts of nectar, which draws a variety of wildlife from bumblebees to hummingbirds.
+These bee balm flowers produce large amounts of nectar, which draws a variety of wildlife from bumblebees to hummingbirds.
 It’s native to the central and southeast United States.

 Monarda citriodora, ‘Lemon beebalm’

-The lemon part of its name refers to the lemony scent that new leaves have when crushed, caused by naturally-forming citronellol, and it’s commonly used as an insect repellent in gardens because of that aroma.
+The lemon part of this bee balm’s name refers to the lemony scent that new leaves have when crushed, caused by naturally-forming citronellol, and it’s commonly used as an insect repellent in gardens because of that aroma.
 However, it should not be confused with the other plant commonly known as “lemon mint”, despite sharing the name.

 Monarda clinopodioides, ‘Basil beebalm’